 Tunnel Beach Walk provides spectacular coastal views including a natural archway / land bridge alongside a buttress like headland covered in coastal turf.
 The walk includes access through a historic 1870’s tunnel to a small but beautiful beach nestled amongst towering cliffs.

-From Tunnel Beach Road end, climb the stile and follow the fenced track downhill to the spectacular, rocky coastline.
+From Tunnel Beach Road end, follow the fenced track downhill to the spectacular, rocky coastline.
 At the end of the track, a short tunnel with steps leads down to a secluded beach.

 The coastal vegetation on the headland is special and easily damaged.
 Respect the vegetation by remaining behind the barrier and taking photos only.

 Tunnel Beach is to the south of Dunedin.
-Start at the car park on Tunnel Beach Road, signposted off Blackhead Road.
+From Blackhead Road take the signposted turnoff to Tunnel Beach Road.
+Start at the car park on Tunnel Beach Road.

 The headland at Tunnel Beach is home to a fragile, critically endangered, community of native plants.
 These plants and the soils they live in are permanently damaged if people walk on them.